-- ✓ Plans include a process for helping students track their individual progress on learning targets - Plans specify accommodations and/or adaptations for individual EL or groups of students, and cite the data and rationale used to select that accommodation - Plans specify accommodations and/or adaptations for individual or groups of students receiving special education according to the Individualized Education Plan (IEP) - ▼ Plans specify accommodations and/or adaptations for students who appear to have little support for schooling. - → Plans include potential instructional adjustments that could be made based on student evidence/data - → Plans take into consideration equity issues (i.e. family resources for assisting with homework and/or providing other resources required for class) - Plans take into consideration how to communicate with families with diverse needs (i.e. English is a second language, cultural considerations, deaf and hearing impaired, visually impaired, etc.) - ▼ Productive changes are made to lesson plans in response to formative assessment (monitoring) - → A coherent record-keeping system is developed and maintained on student learning.
+- ✓ Plans include a process for helping students track their individual progress on learning targets - Plans specify accommodations and/or adaptations for individual EL or groups of students, and cite the data and rationale used to select that accommodation - Plans specify accommodations and/or adaptations for individual or groups of students receiving special education according to the Individualized Education Plan (IEP)

+- Plans take into consideration equity issues (i.e. family resources for assisting with homework and/or providing other resources required for class) - Plans take into consideration how to communicate with families with diverse needs (i.e. English is a second language, cultural considerations, deaf and hearing impaired, visually impaired, etc.) - ✔ Productive changes are made to lesson plans in response to formative assessment (monitoring) - A coherent record-keeping system is developed and maintained on student learning